-Measure your zipper across and cut two matching pieces of oil cloth the same length x 4” height.
-My zipper was 8” so my oil cloth pieces were 8” x 4”.
+Step 1: Measure your zipper across and cut two matching pieces of oilcloth the same length x 4” height.
+My zipper was 8” so my oilcloth pieces were 8” x 4”.

-right sides together, place one oil cloth piece on top of the zipper, lining up the edges
+Step 2: Holding the right sides together, place one oilcloth piece on top of the zipper, lining up the edges.

-Sew a simple basting stitch (and long loose stitch) to hold is in place temporarily.
+Step 3: Sew a simple basting stitch (and long loose stitch) to hold it in place temporarily.

-Using a zipper foot on your sewing machine, sew along that basting stitch, very close- but not on top of the metal zipper.
+Step 5: Using a zipper foot on your sewing machine, sew along that basting stitch, very close but not on top of the metal zipper.

-Do the same with the other piece of oil cloth and the other side of the zipper
+Step 6: Do the same with the other piece of oilcloth and the other side of the zipper.

-It should look like this when done, after finger pressing it open.
+Step 7: It should look like this when done, after finger-pressing it open.

-Fold it back on top of each other, right side to right side and making sure to leave the zipper open, stitch the other three sides together on the machine about ½” seam.
+Step 8: Fold the sides back on top of each other, right side to right side.
+Making sure to leave the zipper open, stitch the other three sides together on the machine with about a ½” seam.

-Since the zipper is open it should be easy to fold it right side, and should look like this when you’re done!
+Since the zipper is open it should be easy to fold it right side out, and it should look like this when you’re done!

-You’ve got a fun and stylish way to store your pens and pencils.
-More importantly….you sewed a zipper.
+Now you’ve got a fun and stylish way to store your pens and pencils.
+More importantly…you sewed a zipper.
 Bravo!
-Welcome to the intermediate sewing club!
+Welcome to the intermediate sewing club.